Fixing a Leaky Garbage Disposal

 Some disposals are connected to the dishwasher, which allows for self-cleaning.
 This area frequently experiences leaks as well.

-These malfunctions can be fixed except for cracks in the body or interior lining of the disposal.
+These malfunctions can be taken care of except for cracks in the body or interior lining of the disposal.
 If this is your problem, you will need to replace your garbage disposal.

-It can take a DIYer a lot of time to diagnose and complete simple repairs, so factor that into the cost when choosing to tackle the problem on your own.
+It can take a DIYer an entire afternoon to diagnose and finish simple repairs, so factor that into the cost when choosing to tackle the problem on your own.

 Having a skilled technician like one from D.A.
-Bennett Service Experts diagnose and take care of the problem can help catch other parts that may be about to stop working.
+Bennett Service Experts diagnose and take care of the problem can help catch other parts that may be about to break.
 That way, you won’t find yourself fixing the same disposal two weeks later.